Questions & Answers

 If the consultation is done at a health facility, you’ll be provided with all you need.
 If you are doing it at your home, you’ll need the following:

-A quiet and uninterrupted environment
+A quiet environment

 A device (such as a smartphone, tablet, laptop or computer).

 If you are using a computer, please make sure that it has a webcam and microphone.
 Most modern computers already have this.